akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 You're done! :tada:

-Once your connection is created, you'll be able to assign it a visual in order to easily see to which connection it refers to.
+Once your connection is created, you'll be able to assign it a visual in order to easily see which connection it refers to.
 For example, if your connection represents your connection to Magento, you may want to put a picture of the Magento logo, exactly like in the screenshot below.

 ![A logo for your connection image](../img/connection-image-choice.png)